top of page

 • Fulton Chain of Lakes Association | Adirondack Park

 The mission of the Fulton Chain of Lakes Association is to protect the waters of the eight lakes in the chain within the Adirondack Park of Upstate New York by preserving and protecting the unique environment of the Lakes and by being actively involved in numerous issues such as water quality, boater safety, and invasive species.
 Welcome The Fulton Chain of Lakes Association was founded in 1968 (over fifty years ago) with a mission to protect the waters of the Fulton Chain of Lakes in New York's Central Adirondacks.
 On this website you will find helpful information about our organization and how you can help us preserve and protect the unique environment of the Lakes and the surrounding woodlands, streams and wetlands.
 We are actively involved in numerous issues such as boater safety, water quality and invasive species.
 We envision a future where the Fulton Chain of Lakes thrives as a pristine and healthy ecosystem, supporting diverse flora and fauna.
 Our vision includes fostering a community that values and prioritizes the conservation of natural resources, ensuring the long-term well-being of the lakes for generations to come.
 Click here for our membership application - we hope you will join us in supporting our mission!
 Become a Member About Us Our Mission Upcoming Events Get Informed & Take Action Join the Cause Support Us Watercraft Inspection Stewards Needed Link You could work this summer in the Adirondack Park to prevent the spread of aquatic invasive species.
 Positions start at $19 per hour!
-Click here for details Link Brianna's Law In 2005 Brianna lost her life in a tragic boating accident.
+Click here for details Brianna's Law In 2005 Brianna lost her life in a tragic boating accident.
 She was 11 years old.
 That accident was the inspiration and impetus for Brianna's Law, a comprehensive boater education law that now requires all power boaters in New York State to complete an eight hr boating safety course.
-Click here for more info Upcoming Events 4th of July Music & Fireworks July 4th Old Forge & Inlet, NY Antique Wooden Boat Show July 12 Lakefront, Old Forge, NY 90 Miler Adirondack Canoe Classic Sep 5-7 Public Beach, Old Forge NY Become a Member Protect Our Lakes Support Now
+The course certificate must be carried.
+Idea - Copy your certificate to place in your boats and PWCs.
+Click here for more info Heading 2 2026 Upcoming Events Fireworks Celebration July 4th Old Forge Lakefront Fulton Chain Rendezvous Antique Wooden Boat Show July 11th Old Forge NY 90 Miler Adirondack Canoe Classic Sep 11-13th Public Beach, Old Forge NY Boat Parade Aug 22nd Old Forge Pond Become a Member Protect Our Lakes Support Now The Fulton Chain of Lakes Association has pledged its support of the Boon Family's Maintain the Chain annual events devoted to preserving the magnificent lakes and watershed of the Fulton Chain of Lakes.
+Join us July 1st-August 31st 2026 for the 6th annual MTC event, help protect the ADK, and qualify for a free MTC beach towel.

 • About | Fulton Chain Of Lake